 You can now DONATE ONLINE using credit/ debit card/ net banking/ mobile payments / wallets .
 100% of the donations through this site comes to us (zero processing fees or hidden charges).

 Account No. : 19071450000363

 Lucknow – 226001

 RTGS/NEFT IFSC – HDFC0000078

-To donate in kind or via cheque, please get in touch at firstname.lastname@example.org
+To donate in kind or to send a cheque, please get in touch at firstname.lastname@example.org.

-We are always on the lookout for young passionate people for our ‘Made in Maidaan’ programme.
+We are always on the lookout for young passionate people to join us in our journey.
 Get in touch if you want to volunteer with us, or intern for photo-stories, video-editing, DTP, etc. To know what working with us is like, check this video out!

 Project KHEL is based in Lucknow and volunteers / visitors are welcome to visit our Made in Maidaan sessions at any time.

 Check our session schedule and get in touch via mail or phone before visiting.